Cardboard Box Small World Play

 for information on cookies and affiliates

+Special delivery!
 There's always a bit of excitement when a package arrives in the mail box or at your door.
 You can hardly wait to see what's inside!

-The arrival of a package isn't the only thing that sparks interest.
+Wondering what's inside isn't the only thing that sparks interest.
 As teachers and parents, we also get excited about the possibilities for using the empty boxes for kids activities.

 Here are a few examples of ways we've used boxes for creating small world scenes.